cweinberger/bpc/README.md

 ## Description

-Single Sign-On (SSO) is implemented using Gigya Registration-as-a-Service (RaaS) and Site Groups.
+Berlingskes Single Sign-On (SSO) is implemented using Gigya Registration-as-a-Service (RaaS) and Site Groups. (*RaaS* means our Gigya platform is a cloud-hosted platform.)
 Websites and apps use the Gigya Web SDK log users in and interact with user profile data.

-Gigya RaaS means our Gigya platform is a cloud-hosted platform.

 Gigya Site Groups enables one unified user account database in Gigya across multiple sites and apps.
 This means the user only needs one account to access